Kings and Kernels in Semicomplete Compositions: Kings

 The following result concerns the adjacency between 3-kings and non-kings.

-\begin{thm} Let $Q=T[H_1, \dots, H_t]$ be a strong semicomplete composition.
-Then there is an arc between every 3-king and every non-king; moreover, for every non-king $u$, there exists a 3-king $v$ such that $d_Q(u, v)>3$ and $v$ dominates $u$. \end{thm} \begin{pf} By Theorem~\ref{thmd} and Remark A, there is an arc between every 3-king and every non-king.
+\begin{lem} Let $Q=T[H_1, \dots, H_t]$ be a strong semicomplete composition.
+There is an arc between every 3-king and every non-king; moreover, for every non-king $u$, there exists a 3-king $v$ such that $d_Q(u, v)>3$ and $v$ dominates $u$. \end{lem} \begin{pf} By Theorem~\ref{thmd} and Remark A, there is an arc between every 3-king and every non-king.
+Let $u$ be any non-king of $Q$.
+Let $H$ be the subdigraph of $Q$ induced by the set of all vertices $v$ such that $d_Q(u, v)>3$.
+Notice that by Theorem~\ref{thm02}, $T$ is vertex-pancyclic and so $u$ can reach every other vertex of the same $H_i$ by a path of length at most three.
+We may assume without loss of generality that there is an integer $t'$ $(t'\in [t])$ such that $V(H)=\bigcup_{i=1}^{t'}{V(H_{i})}$.